msv-lab/HoarePrompt/README.md

 ## Usage

 HoarePrompt's key feature is assessing if a given implementation is consistent with a given problem description.
-It can be executed as
+It can be done by executing the command

     python hoareprompt.py assess --description <FILE> --program <FILE>

+that prints either `CORRECT` or `INCORRECT` on STDOUT.

 HoarePrompt also provides commands to run intermediate assessment steps.
-This is to extract a precondition from a problem description:
+This is to extract a precondition from a problem description (printed on STDOUT):

-    python hoareprompt.py extract-precondition --description <FILE> --output <FILE>
+    python hoareprompt.py extract-precondition --description <FILE>

 This is to compute a postcondition, given a program and a precondition: